 What to do when a report has been submitted but not processed

 There are circumstances where withdrawal of the report would not be necessary.
-If a report has been submitted by an inspector but it has not been processed and made available to the operator for comments, then no further action is required by the submitting member to allow re-submission.
+If a report has been submitted by an inspector but it has not been processed and made available to the operator for comments, then no further action is required by the submitting company to allow re-submission.

 The inspector can simply make amendments in their editor software and then submit the revised report again.
 The revised report will then replace the original submission.
 The revised report is then available and ready for processing as usual.

 A report should only be withdrawn if absolutely necessary.
 Withdrawing a report should only occur if it has been processed and is either pending operator comments or has been published and made available to submitting companies.
 A report should NOT be withdrawn if an error is noticed in the report that simply requires a change or additional information to be added as mentioned above.

 Withdrawing a report should not be solely because minor changes are required.
 When withdrawing a report in SIRE a reason must usually be given at the time and this data is saved to SIRE for future reference.
 A list of reasons is shown on the screen when you reach the point of marking a report as withdrawn.
 One of these must be selected to complete the process.
 The reasons given include: